Eight Limbs of Yoga - Yamas Explained

-Satya encourages us to speak the truth and always to live a “truthful life”.
-This Yama encourages us to be honest, both to ourselves and to the people around us.
-By its nature, truth can be “terrifying,” and it often leads us to think that we might hurt our friends by being truthful.
-However, being untruthful can cause more harm to our loved ones and us too.
+Satya encourages us to speak the truth and always to live a “truthful life.”
+This Yama encourages us to be honest with ourselves and those around us.
+By its nature, the truth can be “terrifying,” and it often leads us to think that we might hurt our friends by being truthful.
+However, being untruthful can cause more harm to our loved ones and us.
 Satya helps us to learn how to deliver the truth with compassion and care.

-- Satya practice tip: learn how to identify the fears and negative feelings that force you to twist reality.
-When you understand and process these fears, you get to realign your actions, speech, and thoughts with truth.
+- Satya practice tip: learn to identify the fears and negative feelings that force you to twist reality.
+When you understand and process these fears, you realign your actions, speech, and thoughts with truth.
 This will always happen as you focus on your desires and needs.

 Asteya – Non-Stealing

 “Stealing” is acquiring anything that is not given to you freely, and this does not imply stealing possessions or money from someone else.
-However, how frequently do you “steal” someone else's time, or try to persuade them to do things that they are not comfortable to do?
+However, how frequently do you “steal” someone else's time or try to persuade them to do things they are uncomfortable doing?
 Do you ask for a person’s attention when they don’t want to give it freely to you?

-Asteya helps us to nurture the feeling of abundance in our lives, and realize that we have everything we need.
-As a result, it makes us appreciate the things that we have, and avoid taking what doesn’t belong to us.
+Asteya helps nurture the feeling of abundance in our lives and realize that we have everything we need.
+As a result, it makes us appreciate our things and avoid taking what doesn’t belong to us.

-- Asteya practice tip: mostly, the desire to steal comes from unhappiness, envy, incompleteness.
-However, the solution to this is to give whenever you get the opportunity.
-Give time, give money, provide food.
+- Asteya practice tip: mainly, the desire to steal comes from unhappiness, envy, and incompleteness.
+However, the solution is to give whenever you get the opportunity.
+Give time, give money, and provide food.
 Because wealth is a state of mind, you start feeling as wealthy as you give.
-Selfless giving brings the feeling of inner wealth, which can lead to our outer wealth.
+Selfless giving brings inner wealth, which can lead to our outer wealth.

-This Yama is mostly interested as abstinence from sexual activities or celibacy.
-This means that should always monitor how we utilize our sexual energy, and we should never use our sexual energy to harm others or ourselves.
+This Yama is primarily interested in abstinence from sexual activities or celibacy.
+This means that we should continuously monitor how we utilize our sexual energy, and we should never use our sexual energy to harm others or ourselves.